 Red Dead Redemption is a hugely popular game boasting over 13 million players, all of whom are still hoping for a Red Dead 2 - and after years of waiting, a sequel (or is that prequel?) is coming to PS4 and Xbox One.
-Here's everything we know about Red Dead 2 including the Red Dead Redemption 2 UK release date, trailer, map and possible PC version.
+Here's everything we know about Red Dead 2 including the Red Dead Redemption 2 release date, map and possible PC version, alongside the latest trailers.

 Interested in finding out about other exciting games coming out this year?
 Check out our list of the most anticipated games of 2018.

-Rockstar has shared two Red Dead Redemption 2 trailers so far, along with some new screenshots, giving us a brief look at what to expect from the game.
+Rockstar has shared three Red Dead Redemption 2 trailers so far, along with some new screenshots, giving us a brief look at what to expect from the game.
 It introduces some of the main characters, as well as showcasing amazing graphics and possibly the introduction of the steam train.
-You can watch the reveal trailer above, and the second trailer right here.
+You can watch the latest trailer above (featuring a young John Marston with fresh stitches on his face), and original trailers right here.

 What you need to know about Red Dead Redemption 2